Blaisorblade/pdbp.github.io/index.md

  - `M` is a *unary type constructor*,
  - `Z` is the *return* (or *result*) type of `M`.

-We use
+We write

  - return if we want to be explicit about being at the delaration (or definition) site.

-We use
+We write

  - result if we want to be explicit about being at the usage site.

-We also use result as a default.
+We also write result as a default.

 #### **`PDBP` library users versus `PDBP` library developers**

 Note that all computational capabilities are defined as `private [pdbp]`.

-We do not want to expose pointful capabilies to the *users* of the `PDBP` library.
+We do not want to expose the pointful computational capabilies to the *users* of the `PDBP` library.
-We only expose pointfree capabilities to the users of the `PDBP` library.
+We only expose pointfree programming capabilities to the users of the `PDBP` library.
-It is convenient to have pointful capabilies available for the *developers* of the `PDBP` library.
+It is convenient to have pointful computational capabilies available for the *developers* of the `PDBP` library.
 It is also *simpler* (not necessarily *easier*, though) to define `Computation` instances since `Computation` has less undefined declared capabilities than `Program`.

 #### **Variance**